Paul Gilbert: Equipment

 Paul Gilbert primarily uses his Ibanez PGM signature series guitars, identified by the unique painted on "F-holes".
 Although earlier PGM models featured the Ibanez Lo-Pro/Edge double locking tremolo system, many of his guitars (such as his main PGM300) were modified to accommodate a fixed bridge after he stopped using whammy bars in the early 90s, hence the Ibanez PGM301 guitar.
 Along with his signature guitars, Gilbert often uses his sticker-covered "Dino" Ibanez RG750, in addition to a wide variety of Ibanez solid-body and semi-hollow electric guitars.
 Recently, Gilbert has been using Ibanez "Fireman" (a reversed-body Ibanez Iceman with single-coil pickups and an extra cutaway) guitars, which he designed himself.
 A red version of The Ibanez Fireman is to be mass-produced for consumers at a more affordable price than the Ibanez PGMFRM1 (current Paul Gilbert signature Fireman) in Fall 2011.
 Gilbert now has a short (22.2 inch) scale signature guitar – the Ibanez PGMM31 based on the existing Ibanez Mikro range.

-In 2014, Gilbert announced his new Ibanez signature model guitar, FRM250MF, at NAMM 2014.
+In 2014, Gilbert announced his new Ibanez signature model guitar, FRM250MF, at the NAMM Show in 2014.

 Gilbert endorses Direct Sound extreme isolation headphones, using the EX-29 model.
 Suffering tinnitus after years of loud music in headphones and live, Paul has posted a list of recommendations on how to help prevent tinnitus and noise-induced loss.

 In 2020, Gilbert collaborated with boutique pedal maker JHS Pedals and released the "PG-14" tube-like distortion pedal.

+Gilbert is a long time user of Ernie Ball strings and has used a variety of different gauges on his electric guitars, and he has stated he has used as light as their .08-.38 strings (Extra Slinky) and has used as heavy as their .11-.48 strings (Power Slinky).
+For picks, Gilbert currently uses several variations of Dunlop Tortex .50mm, .60mm and .73mm picks, explaining that he switched to thin picks because he likes the tone and the pick scratches they offer.

 Personal life

 Gilbert was married from 1993 to 1998 to Patricia Gilbert (née Patterson).

-As of 2012, Gilbert has resided in Portland, Oregon, with his second wife, Emi Gilbert.
+As of 2012, Gilbert has resided in Portland, Oregon, with his second wife, Emi Gilbert, who studied English at the Tokyo University of Foreign Studies and worked as a Japanese/ English-language marketing coordinator for the International Music Department at Sony Music Entertainment.
 They married in 2005 and have a son, born in 2014.